Guðmundur Kamban: Biography

 he achieved success at Dagmarteatret with We Murderers and was employed as a director at the theatre.

 He is also the author of spirited and erudite historical novels based on the Icelandic sagas, including Skalholt (4 vols., 1930–32; tr. of Vol. I and II, The Virgin of Skalholt, 1935) and I See a Wondrous Land (1936, tr.
 1938).

 Kamban directed plays, wrote novels and produced motion pictures in Copenhagen until 1934, when he moved to London.
 Not finding success there, he relocated to Berlin in 1935 and lived there until 1938, when he moved back to Copenhagen.
 On the 100th anniversary of his birth, his play Marmari, or Marble, was produced by the National Theatre of Iceland.

 Death

+During the German occupation of Denmark, Kamban received German research funding and came to be seen as a collaborator although a police investigation found no evidence that he betrayed the resistance to the Nazi.

 On 5 May 1945, as the German forces in Denmark surrendered, Kamban was murdered at a Copenhagen restaurant in front of his wife and daughter, by Danish partisans.
 His body was returned to Iceland and he was buried with honors in Reykjavik.
-Although known by Danish authorities, the name of Kamban's killer has never been revealed publicly.
-During the German occupation of Denmark, Kamban received German research funding and came to be seen as a collaborator although a police investigation found no evidence that he betrayed the resistance to the Nazi.
+Although known by Danish authorities, the name of Kamban's killer was kept secret for decades.
+In September 2023 Icelandic historian and journalist, Guðmundur Magnússon, revealed the identity of the man that shot Kamban as Egon Alfred Højland, who was a prominent leader of the Danish resistance and later became a member of the Danish parliament.